dang1412/data-structures/README.md

-# Data Structures
+# Interesting Algorithms & Data Structures

-This Project provides basic implementation for popular algorithms and data structures in some major programming languages, explanation and visual demonstration that strictly follow the implementation, aims at making complex things understandable to everyone, ease of learning from source code, test code, guides and visual demo.
+This project provides basic implementation for interesting and popular algorithms and data structures in some major programming languages (Go, Typescript,...), explanation and visual demonstration that closely follow the implementation.
+It aims at making complex things understandable to everyone, ease of learning from source code, test code, explanation and visual demo.

-Check website [Codetube.vn](https://codetube.vn) for details.
+Check out website [Codetube.vn](https://codetube.vn) for details.
 All guide contents in this [github repo](https://github.com/dang1412/data-structures) will be reflected on the website.

 The code may not ready for production (please help it does) but definitely useful to use.
 Current supported algorithms and data structures are: